awesomerank/awesomerank.github.io/lists/MunGell/awesome-for-beginners.md

 - [TypeScript](https://github.com/Microsoft/TypeScript/labels/Effort%3A%20Easy) _(label: Effort: Easy)_ TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [Visual Studio Code](https://github.com/Microsoft/vscode/labels/beginner) _(label: beginner)_ a new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.

-## Want to create something new?

-If you are interested in creating something from scratch and looking for ideas check out requests for NPM modules here: [sindresorhus/module-requests](https://github.com/sindresorhus/module-requests/issues)

 ## Contribute

-Contributions welcome!
-Read the [contribution guidelines](https://github.com/MunGell/awesome-for-beginners/blob/master/CONTRIBUTING.md) first.
+Contributions are welcome!
+See the [contribution guidelines](https://github.com/MunGell/awesome-for-beginners/blob/master/CONTRIBUTING.md).

 ## License